 This allows shim to load and execute.

-enroll additional keys, overriding the default SUSE key.
-In the
+additional keys, overriding the default SUSE key.
+In the following, we call

 Machine Owner Keys or MOKs for short.